robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 HTML and the magic would happen server-side, which meant more dynamic web page requests on the back end.

-The shitty, web-driven language PHP was born around this time.
+The web-driven language PHP was born around this time.
 It was carelessly thrown together and grew with no supervision into a bloated piece of [crap][] that even the original authors won't claim anymore.
-I made the mistake of being a team player and using PHP for a rudimentary back-end data processing queue only to uncover the horrendous memory-leaks of a piece of shit conceived and designed to never have to run but a few seconds in a web server request.
+I made the mistake of being a team player and using PHP for a rudimentary back-end data processing queue only to uncover the horrendous memory-leaks of something that was conceived and designed to run but a few seconds in a web server request.
 I imagine a lot of that is still unfixed and people refuse to work on it.
-Yeah, now THERE is a language we should build our entire web-o-sphere on --- *shakes head* --- which is exactly what happened with Wordpress, Drupal, Joomla and the rest of the PHP-based butt-ugly frameworks.
-Why on Earth so many brilliant, talented, people are wasting their skills on that shit is beyond me.
+Yeah, now THERE is a language we should build our entire web-o-sphere on --- *shakes head* --- which is exactly what happened with Wordpress, Drupal, Joomla, Facebook, and the rest of the PHP-based butt-ugly applications and frameworks.
+Why on Earth so many brilliant, talented, people would waste their skills on that this shit that the creator doesn't even call a 'language' is beyond me.
 I just won't.
 And I won't teach it either.
 PHP and all the frameworks built on it are BAD for the Internet.
+The sooner they die the better.
+And they will.

 ### Browsers grew.
 Peace was made.
 The web got faster.